Breastfeeding Policy and Procedure

 The University will provide access to suitable facilities to breastfeed and/or express and store breast milk on campus.

-Employees or students who bring an infant on campus should be considerate of the impact on the work/study environment of other employees or students and should have regard for the potential hazards and safety issues that might apply to the presence of a young child in any location on campus.
-Refer to the University's human resources policy and procedure Children on Campus Policy and Procedure for more details in this regard.
+Employees or Students who bring an infant on campus should be considerate of the impact on the work/study environment of other Employees or Students and should have regard for the potential hazards and safety issues that might apply to the presence of a young child in any location on campus.
+Refer to the Children on Campus Policy and Procedure for more details in this regard.